Sorry, you need to enable JavaScript to visit this website.

 Public Actors

 Youth work is rarely named as a specific objective of government bodies.
 The government structure does not specify youth work, but since the main responsible body is under the same organisational unit with youth policy, an integrated approach is assumed.
-As of 2024, the Deputy State Secretariat for Young People, under the State Secretariat for Families in the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) is responsible for youth policy and youth affairs.
+As of 2025, the Deputy State Secretariat for Young People, under the State Secretariat for Higher Education, Vocational and Adult Education, and Youth Affairs in the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) is responsible for youth policy and youth affairs.
 Sub-chapter 1.4 Youth policy decision-making specifies the structure.

 'prepares methodological developments and activities, in particular to develop local youth work, increase the capacity of youth organisations and service providers, and develop young people's social activity.'